 - T/T: low FADS1 enzyme activity; decreased risk of coronary artery disease due to lower arachidonic acid; benefits more from EPA/DHA intake for lower triglycerides[ref][ref][ref][ref]

-- C/T: lower FADS1 enzyme activity, decreased risk of coronary artery disease, benefits more from EPA/DHA intake for lowering high triglycerides
+- C/T: lower FADS1 enzyme activity, decreased risk of coronary artery disease, may benefit more from EPA/DHA intake for lowering high triglycerides

 - C/C: typical FADS1 activity